John Herdman: Legacy in Canada

-Following Canada’s third place finish at the 2025 CONCACAF Nations League, Thierry Henry credited John Herdman with Canada’s rise.
+Following Canada's third-place finish at the 2025 CONCACAF Nations League Finals, Thierry Henry credited Herdman with Canada's rise.
 In post game analysis on CBS Sports, Henry said: "This is not the Canadian Team of ten years ago.
 You are now favorites.
 Stop saying to everybody that you are little Canada.
 That team is good, you should perform.
 Stop hiding behind the fact you are little Canada – you are not little.
 And thanks to John Herdman.
 He put that team together."

-Writing in The Athletic, journalist Joshua Kloke noted: "Herdman’s tactics and motivational methods have left a mark on Canadian soccer's DNA.
-His leadership laid the groundwork for Canada’s return to the World Cup stage, but also helped redefine what's possible for Canadian football going forward."
+Writing in The Athletic, journalist Joshua Kloke said: "Herdman's tactics and motivational methods have left a mark on Canadian soccer's DNA.
+His leadership laid the groundwork for Canada's return to the World Cup stage, but also helped redefine what's possible for Canadian football going forward."

 Herdman has also been instrumental in supporting the development of former female players into coaches and sports executives.
-Notably, he played a key mentorship role for Diana Matheson, a former Olympian who spearheaded the launch of Canada’s first professional women’s soccer league, the Northern Super League (NSL).
-"I'm a big believer in knowing what the end in mind is," Matheson said in an interview ahead of the NSL’s opening night.
+Notably, he played a key mentorship role for Diana Matheson, a former Olympian who spearheaded the launch of Canada's first professional women's soccer league, the Northern Super League (NSL).
+"I'm a big believer in knowing what the end in mind is," Matheson said in an interview ahead of the NSL's opening night.
 Herdman, her former national team coach, had taught her the value of a specific imagination: "What does it feel like?
 What does it sound like?
 What does it look like to other people?"

-As Canada prepares to co-host the 2026 FIFA World Cup, Herdman’s contributions continue to be referenced in national discussions about the sport’s development and cultural growth.
-Writing in the Globe and Mail, Cathal Kelly noted:
+As Canada prepares to co-host the 2026 FIFA World Cup, Herdman's contributions continue to be referenced in national discussions about the sport's development and cultural growth.
+Writing in The Globe and Mail, Cathal Kelly said:

 No coach in this country’s history has had such a transformative effect on an entire sport.
 If soccer ever becomes this Canada's main athletic preoccupation – and that's in the process of happening – it will have two eras: before and after John Herdman."